davidmreed/nonskating.club/content/guides/jam-timer.md

 * A Fox 40 Classic whistle.
 * One or two stopwatches.

-Like referees, Jam Timers should expect to supply their own whistle.
-Fox 40 Classic whistles cost roughly $6US.
-Other models of whistle are *not* acceptable (see [WFTDA Officiating Uniforms Policy](https://static.wftda.com/officiating/officiating-uniform-policy.pdf), page 2) and will be noticed immediately by tone.
+Like referees, Jam Timers should expect to supply their own Fox 40 Classic whistle.
+This specific whistle is required by the [WFTDA Officiating Uniforms Policy](https://static.wftda.com/officiating/officiating-uniform-policy.pdf), page 2), which is in force only for WFTDA Regional and Global Championships but which represents typical practice in _most_ other contexts.
+Unless you're advised that a specific event requires a different whistle type, assume you should use a Fox 40 Classic.
+Other whistles are easily identifiable by tone and may be distracting.

 Leagues may provide stopwatches, but Jam Timers often choose to use their own stopwatches based on the model they are most comfortable with.
 If you don’t have a preference, Robic’s [Silver 2.0](https://robictimers.com/products/robic-silver-2-0-twin-stopwatch-with-ultra-precise-countdown-timer) model is popular, durable, and supports the modes required for Jam Timing.

 Jam Timing in a face mask is possible.
 You may choose to use a push-button electronic whistle, but it is difficult to produce the required cues effectively.
 Alternately, you can place your whistle inside your mask.
 You can either drop the whistle out of your mask while not issuing a whistle cue or retain the whistle inside your mask in your cheek area to allow you to speak.